jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 ### compile

-When you already have a `JXP` project file (either created with `package` command or manually), you can call `compile` for generating JX package.
+When you already have a `JXP` project file (either created with `package` command or manually), you can call `compile` for generating a JX package.

     > jx compile project_file.jxp -native